Israel deploys heavy police presence ahead of contentious Jerusalem march

-JERUSALEM (AP) — Israel deployed over 2,000 police on Thursday for a march by flag-waving Jewish nationalists through the main Palestinian thoroughfare in Jerusalem’s Old City, a contentious event that comes as tensions are already running high.
+JERUSALEM (AP) — Thousands of Jewish nationalists gathered on Thursday ahead of a parade through the main Palestinian thoroughfare of Jerusalem’s Old City, in a contentious event that has threatened to set off already simmering tensions.

-Authorities say the beefed up security is a determined effort to ensure the march passes without violence.
+Over 2,000 police were deployed for the parade, many of them standing guard outside the Old City’s Damascus Gate.
+The marchers were set to walk through the area later Thursday in what they view as a victory march celebrating Israel’s capture of east Jerusalem 56 years ago.
+Palestinians see the event, which is often marred by violence and racist anti-Arab chants, as a provocation.

+Shortly before the parade began, groups of religious Jewish teenagers gathered at the Damascus Gate.
+Just inside the Old City, dozens of Israeli teens began chanting “Death to Arabs” and “Burn Your Village” as they looked at nearby Palestinian youths.
+Palestinian shops were either shuttered or empty.

 While Israeli officials describe the march as a festive parade, it has been marred by anti-Arab racist chants and violence toward local Palestinians by some of the marchers.
 Two years ago, it helped spark an 11-day war between Israel and Palestinian militants in Gaza, and the Hamas militant group has urged Palestinians to confront the parade this year.